quantopian/coal-mine/README.md

 * description - empty if unspecified
 * email - specify multiple times for multiple addresses; no notifications if unspecified
-* paused - allows watcher to be created already in paused state
+* paused - allows canary to be created already in paused state

 Response is the same as shown for get().

-### Delete watcher
+### Delete canary

-Endpoint: /nights-watch/v1/watcher/delete
+Endpoint: /coal-mine/v1/canary/delete

 Required parameters: